HAIR REMOVAL

 -

-Retinoids (Vitamin A Derivatives) used for acne and anti-aging to increase skin cell turnover.
+Retinoids (Vitamin A Derivatives) — used for acne and anti-aging; increase skin cell turnover.

 -

-Oral & Topical Antibiotics used for acne and skin infections and makes the skin more photosensitive.
+Oral & Topical Antibiotics — used for acne and skin infections; increase photosensitivity.

 -

-Corticosteroids & Immunosuppressants used for inflammation and autoimmune conditions that thin the skin and increase the risk of irritation.
+Corticosteroids & Immunosuppressants — used for inflammation and autoimmune conditions; thin the skin and heighten irritation risk.

 -